tdsmith27/polling-stone/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
 This application is built with Node and will require Node to be installed to run.
-To install Node, follow the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) <br>
+To install Node, follow the [instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) <br>
 *installing with nvm recommended*

 ### Installing